ljfreelancer88/gofence/README.md

 make
 ```
 ### Scan your root web directory
-Note that the `yara.log` filename is important.
+`yara.log` filename is important.
 GoFence will look for this.
+And the wordpress.yara is a set of rules for Yara
 ```cmd
 $ yara -rs ./wordpress.yara /var/www > yara.log
 ```